-I want to offer a little *background on this project and my intent.
+I want to offer a little background on this project and my intent.
 Let’s start with intent.
-I want to provide a tool that supports a method that I learned as Structure Decision Management and Requirements Management back into the world.
+I want to bring a tool that supports a method that I learned as Structure Decision Management and Requirements Management back into the world.
 I envision this tool as an on-ramp to formal methodologies for decision driven management or systems engineering and a reasonable tool for individual use in decision-making.
 Big “SE” with simulation, etc. is covered by existing tools which are too hard to use and too expensive to quickly start using (more at the cdsolns link below).

 The tool is based on a method developed by my colleague, John Fitch, at Systems Process Inc. in the late ’90s and that had been initially integrated in QSS DOORS (removed in the Telelogic take-over early 2000’s).
 I gravitated to the method because while engineering is heavily weighted on knowledge and experience, it is more about applying that knowledge and experience to relevant information in the moment to make (preferably good) decisions.

 The method offers a repeatable, teachable process that provides for knowledge capture, teamwork and continuous improvement – all talking points espoused by the ‘quality’ gurus of the ’90s (when I was working my way into systems engineering).
 The method can be executed with paper or spreadsheet, but once you start executing the method, data overload becomes a factor, so a tool is really needed (plus it is the 21st century).